rage/java-programming/data/part-2/4-methods.md

         return 10;
     }

-    System.out.println("The number received as parameter is ten or lesser.");
+    System.out.println("The number received as parameter is ten or less.");

     return parameter;
 }